emmanuelg6912/sep10-freedom-project/prep/content.md

 ## Part A: existing technology

-* Searched up **"Animal Conservation Technology Apps"**
+Searched up **"Animal Conservation Technology Apps"**
-  * I found a app called **"Earth Range"r** which uses data from different animals, habitats, and enviorments to help in protecting and conserving wildlife.
+  * I found an app called **"Earth Ranger"** which uses data from different animals, habitats, and environments to help in protecting and conserving wildlife.
-  * Theres also different parts of the website such as the ecoscope which a free open source model used for making analyitics on animal populations and their times spent in specific areas.
+  * There's also different parts of the website such as the ecoscope which a free open source model used for making analytics on animal populations and their times spent in specific areas.
   * [heres the link to the app](https://www.earthranger.com/)
   * ![earth-ranger](https://github.com/user-attachments/assets/984a9aad-872e-43a1-89fb-34353d4afed6)